 The floor plan also depends on the thought of retailers behind leading the customers in a clockwise or anti-clockwise direction inside their stores.
 Based on the direction of the movement of customers, retailers decide on the placement of new arrivals versus the usual existing ones.

 The placement of shelves is a crucial decision in supermarket visual merchandising displays.
-Two shelves must not be so far from each other that customers have a lot of free time while moving from one to another while they must not be close enough that customers are bumped from behind while having a look at the products.
+Two shelves must not be so far from each other that customers have a lot of free time while moving from one to another they must not be close enough that customers are bumped from behind while having a look at the products.

 The use of proper signage is essential in supermarket visual merchandising displays since it gives direction to the customers to reach the shelf with the product categories that they are looking for.

-This enables the customers to help themselves when finding a product and not be dependent on a salesperson as this may lead to waiting time, which eventually results in loss of sales.
+This enables the customers to help themselves when finding a product and not be dependent on a salesperson as this may lead to waiting time, which eventually results in a loss of sales.

 Getting the products to the store is still easy; however, the difficult part is to place it strategically for maximum sales.